nidhirajkotia/nodeapidemo/README.md

 # Steps to run the application

 - Click on the URL: https://node-apidemo.herokuapp.com/, You will see a message "Welcome to Home page !!"
-- Click on the URL: https://node-apidemo.herokuapp.com/employeeapi/, You will see two routes '/addemployee' and '/employeelist'
+- Click on the URL: https://node-apidemo.herokuapp.com/employeeapi/, You will see 3 routes '/create_employee', 'view_employee' and 'delete_employee'

+##### create_employee
-- Click on /addemployee and then on 'Try it out' button
+- Click on '/create_employee' route and then on 'Try it out' button
-- You will see different fields.
+- You will see different fields such as emp_firstname, emp_lastname, emp_email and emp_gender.
 Fill those entries and click on 'Execute' button.
 - In the response section, you will see a message "Employee added successfully".

+##### view_employee
-- To see all the employees, click on second route '/employeelist' and then on 'Try it out' button.
+- To view all the employees, click on second route '/view_employee' and then on 'Try it out' button.
 - Click on 'Execute' button.
-- In the response section, you will see the list of employees from the database.
+- In the response section, you will see the list of all employees from the database.

+##### delete_employee
+- To delete employee based on ID, click on third route '/delete_employee' and then on 'Try it out' button.
+- Enter the ID to be deleted from database and click on 'Execute' button
+- In the response section, you will a message "Employee deleted successfully".

+#### To run the application locally
+npm start

 # Express Framework
 Express is a flexible Node.js web application framework that provides a robust set of features for web applications.